hani-ibrahim/Github-Checkout-Branch/README.md

 # Github Checkout Branch
-~/.bash_profile helper to checkout a git branch quickly
+terminal helper to checkout a git branch quickly

 ### Example
 Given that we have the following branches: